-- 15.5.2 Extension of the fumigation period is the simplest method for further deactivation of "green" or partially spent residual dust prior to ultimate disposal. - 15.5.3 "Green" or partially spent residual dust from Phostoxin® may be deactivated as follows using the "Dry Method":
+- 15.5.2.
+Extension of the fumigation period is the simplest method for further deactivation of "green" or partially spent residual dust prior to ultimate disposal. - 15.5.3.
+"Green" or partially spent residual dust from GASTOXIN® may be deactivated as follows using the "Dry Method":

-Appropriate respiratory protection (see Section 6, RESPIRATORY PROTECTION) must be worn at all times when levels of hydrogen phosphide are above 0.1 ppm while handling partially spent residual dust.
-While monitoring hydrogen phosphide levels during deactivation or at any other time when hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.
+Appropriate respiratory protection (see Section 6, RESPIRATORY PROTECTION) must be worn at all times when levels of hydrogen phosphide are above 0.1 ppm or unknown while handling partially spent residual dust and monitoring hydrogen phosphide levels during deactivation.